AlexanderBertrandLab/DASF_toolbox/prob_SCQP/README.md

 The functions and files in this folder are:

-`scqp_solver:` Centralized algorithm for solving the SCQP:
+`scqp_solver.m:` Centralized algorithm for solving the SCQP:

         min_X 0.5*|| E[X'*y1(t)] ||^2+trace(X'*B1) s.t. trace(X'*Gamma1*X)=1.